splitio/react-native-sdk-example/ReactNativeExample/README.md

 $ npx react-native init ReactNativeExample
 $ cd ReactNativeExample/
 $ npm install @splitsoftware/splitio-react-native # or 'yarn add @splitsoftware/splitio-react-native' if using yarn dependency manager
+$ cd ios/ && pod install # required to have the SDK streaming feature working on iOS
 ```

 ## Table of Contents